dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ```
 The above parameters should be set on the stack in the same order so this table can help us during exploitation.

 Finally!
-We have a plan, let's start ropping!
+We have a plan, let's start _ropping_!

 ![](https://gifdb.com/images/high/yay-gojo-satoru-jujutsu-kaisen-anime-meme-uv89d004fkc3imhv.gif)